 Want to experience Microsoft Defender ATP?
 Sign up for a free trial.

 Advanced hunting is a query-based threat-hunting tool that lets you explore up to 30 days of raw data.
-You can proactively inspect events in your network to locate interesting indicators and entities.
-The flexible access to data facilitates unconstrained hunting for both known and potential threats.
+You can proactively inspect events in your network to locate threat indicators and entities.
+The flexible access to data enables unconstrained hunting for both known and potential threats.

 You can use the same threat-hunting queries to build custom detection rules.
-These rules run automatically to check for and respond to various events and system states, including suspected breach activity and misconfigured machines.
+These rules run automatically to check for and then respond to suspected breach activity, misconfigured machines, and other findings.

 Get started with advanced hunting

-You can also go through each of the following steps to ramp up your advanced hunting knowledge.
+Go through the following steps to ramp up your advanced hunting knowledge.

 |Use predefined queries||Explore collections of predefined queries covering different threat hunting scenarios.||Shared queries|

 |Optimize queries and handle errors||Understand how to create efficient and error-free queries.||- Query best practices